hashgraph/hedera-mirror-node/hedera-mirror-test/k6/README.md

 - DEFAULT_SCHEDULE_ACCOUNT_ID
 - DEFAULT_SCHEDULE_ID
 - DEFAULT_TOKEN_ID
+- DEFAULT_TOPIC_ID
+- DEFAULT_TOPIC_SEQUENCE
 - DEFAULT_TRANSACTION_ID

+The following parameters can be used to configure a rosetta test:

+- DEFAULT_BLOCK_INDEX
+- DEFAULT_BLOCK_HASH
+- DEFAULT_NETWORK
+- DEFAULT_TRANSACTION_HASH

 The test suite will run the tests sequentially with a configurable graceful stop time in between, so they don't interfere with each other.